The influence of the intestinal microbiome on infant rotavirus vaccine responses in rural Ghana and urban Pakistan.

 Laboratory of Mirobiology, Wageningen University, the Netherlands

-PATH Vaccine Access and Delivery global program, Seattle, USA
+PATH Center for Vaccine Innovation and Access, Seattle, USA